 - Begin familiarizing the new employee with the company’s values, goals, and culture early, ideally during the hiring process

-- Before their official start date, send the employee a document outlining what to expect as they begin their new role
+- Before their official start date, send the employee a document outlining what to expect as he/she begins the new role

 - Plan the first day and week to begin to engage and empower the new employee